soundpress/RulesOfNYC/docs/c15/index.rst

 1  The Maximum CRC contained in this column is available to multiple dwellings, Buildings or structures that are owned as a Cooperative or Condominium and that have an average assessed value of less than thirty thousand dollars per dwelling unit.

-2  The Maximum CRC contained in this column is available to multiple dwellings, Buildings or structures that are (a) owned and operated as rental developments, (b) owned and operated by Mutual Companies, (c) owned and operated by Mutual Redevelopment Companies, (d) developed as a planned community and owned as two separate Condominiums containing a total of ten thousand or more dwelling units, or (e) owned as a Cooperative or Condominium for which the Alterations or Improvements for which such multiple dwelling, Building or structure has applied for J-51 benefits were carried out with Substantial Governmental Assistance as such term is defined in Section 5-07.1(a) of this chapter.
+2  The Maximum CRC contained in this column is available to multiple dwellings, Buildings or structures that are (a) owned and operated as rental developments, (b) owned and operated by Mutual Companies, (c) owned and operated by Mutual Redevelopment Companies, (d) developed as a planned community and owned as two separate Condominiums containing a total of ten thousand or more dwelling units, or (e) owned as a Cooperative or Condominium for which the Alterations or Improvements for which such multiple dwelling, Building or structure has applied for J-51 benefits were carried out with Substantial Governmental Assistance as such term is defined in 28 RCNY § 5-07.1(a).

 3  For (1) removal or encapsulation of any friable asbestos when done as part of a substantial rehabilitation requiring an alteration permit, or (2) for removal of asbestos Thermal System Insulation (TSI) on other rehabilitation or (3) for removal of other friable asbestos (and not roofing, siding or flooring) pursuant to a report from a certified asbestos inspector describing condition, quantity and location of asbestos containing materials to be removed including microscopic analysis.
 TSI means insulation applied to heating, ventilation or air conditioning systems, hot or cold domestic water systems for the purpose of preventing heat transfer or water condensation.
 TSI shall include insulation on boilers, water tanks, air handling equipment and ducts, piping, pipe fittings or valves.